2021 Vault Rankings

 For more experienced hires, ADL tends to look for consultants who possess strong practical industry experience combined with excellent knowledge of key trends and dynamics.
 Arthur D. Little puts emphasis on not only strong analytical skills, client orientation and teaming, but also on creativity, entrepreneurial attitude, and communication.
 Recent expansion means that a number of Partner level hires have taken place, together with internal promotions.

 ADL is active in on-campus recruitment at a range of different leading universities across Europe.
-In the Middle East, we recruit from local universities but also from further afield to relocate consultants to the Middle East.
+In the Middle East, ADL recruit from local universities but also from further afield to relocate consultants to the Middle East.
 Most of the offices offer an active internship program for graduates (often leading to direct entry employment following internship).
-At the Business Analyst and Consultant level, we have significantly increased the percentage of recruitment from staff that has undertaken ADL internships so internships should be seen as an extended interview process.
+At the Business Analyst and Consultant level, ADL have significantly increased the percentage of recruitment from staff that has undertaken ADL internships so internships should be seen as an extended interview process.

 In the News